mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 * [Hash maps](#hash-maps)

 ## Getting started
 Before we can start playing with any data structures, we need to understand what exactly data structures are and how to compare them.
 We'll start by distinguishing the tools (data structures) from their broader purpose ([abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type)) before covering [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation), a metric for comparing the speed of operations on data structures.
+We'll then quickly go over the fundamental types of data that our data structures store.

-We'll also regularly reiterate that **there is no "perfect" data structure**. _<u>The utility of a data structure is driven entirely by how it is used</u>._ It's essential, then, to understand your program's needs when choosing the right tool for the job.
+Finally, we'll regularly reiterate that **there is no "perfect" data structure**. _<u>The utility of a data structure is driven entirely by how it is used</u>._ It is essential, then, to understand your program's needs to identify the right tool for the job.

 ### Data structures vs. abstract data types
-In programming $-$ as well as in real life! $-$ there are generally many ways to accomplish a task.
+In programming $-$ as well as in real life! $-$ there are often many ways to accomplish a task.
 Let's say, for example, that you want to dig a hole in your backyard.
 You have at your disposal a pitchfork, hammer, saw, and shovel.
 Each of these can be thought of as a "data structure" in the sense that **they are specific means for accomplishing your task.**

 But if you separate out <i><u>the task</u></i> from <i><u>how you accomplish the task</u></i>, you can see that these specific tools are filling the role of "digging tool."
-This "digging tool" is your **abstract data type:** a means of digging. _<u>How you actually dig</u>_ is the data structure.
-The abstract data type is a theoretical entity, while the data structure is an actual _implementation_ of that entity.
+This "digging tool" is your **abstract data type:** a means of digging. _How you actually dig_ is the data structure.
+The abstract data type is a theoretical entity, while the data structure is an _implementation_ of that entity.

 Here's another example.
 Let's say you want to visit your friend across town.
 You have at your disposal your bike, car, and feet.
 Here, the _vehicle_ is the abstract data type: a means of transportation. _How you actually travel_ is the data structure $-$ your bike, car, or feet.